Joint Supervision Doctoral Grant

 - Applications without commitments and authorization from both Moroccan and American professors will not be considered.

 - TOEFL.
 If you are a candidate in the sciences or engineering, you must submit a minimum TOEFL score of 477 for the paper-based test or an internet-based test (IBT) minimum score of 53.
 For candidates in the humanities, you must have a minimum 500 or 61.
-B.A. holders are exempt from this requirement.
+Applicants who hold a B.A. in English Studies are exempt from this requirement.

-- Submit your dissertation proposal as modified for this application.
+- Submit your thesis proposal as modified for this application and note the following points concerning the thesis proposal:

-- State your dissertation’s hypothesis or overall purpose clearly in its first few paragraphs.
+- State your dissertation’s hypothesis or overall purpose clearly and in plain English in the first few paragraphs of the modified thesis proposal;

-- Place the proposal in the context of recent research in your field.
+- Place the proposal in the context of current research in your field;

 The Joint Supervision Scholarship covers the following: